charlieschwabacher/gestalt/notes.md

     because they are free to return nil or raise errors.

 Open Questions:

-View Permissions?
-  - existing way is to use the graph, anything reachable is viewable, don't expose ids of things that are private
-  - right now i'm using random uuids for secure ids, but need to store a SERIAL on each table for ordering anyways.. is it possible / better to just have a single serial id column and encrypt / decrypt node ids in a way that keeps them secure?
-  - third way in todo above: define different named permission checks as functions of obj and session and then attach them to types or fields with directives

-Definition
-  - right now the node interface is used to define types that will be stored in the database - should we instead use a directive?
-If we use a directive, that will require the user to define `resolveNode`.
-  - right now plural relations in the db automatically become relay connections, should there be some way to make some use arrays instead w/o edges / node?
-    Leaning no for simplicity

 Extended IDL Syntax?
   - It would be nice if you could write relationships as: